 Reliability and Safety

-Despite its budget roots, the Sandero comes with a respectable tally of safety kit.
-All versions get four airbags, stability control and Isofix child seat fittings.
-However, Euro NCAP awarded the car a four-star crash test score, which isn't the best when the maximum five-star score is the general standard for most modern superminis.
+Plus, despite its budget roots, the Sandero comes with a respectable tally of safety kit.
+All versions are equipped with four airbags, stability control and Isofix child seat mountings.
+However, Euro NCAP awarded the car a four-star rating in its independent crash tests, which doesn't compare favourably with the maximum five stars achieved by most modern superminis.